MassTransit/MassTransit/doc/source/usage/request_response.rst

     IRequestClient<CheckOrderStatus, OrderStatusResult> client =
         new MessageRequestClient<CheckOrderStatus, OrderStatusResult>(bus, address, requestTimeout);

-Once created, the request client instance can be registered with the depenendency resolver using the ``IRequestClient`` interface type.
+Once created, the request client instance can be registered with the dependency resolver using the ``IRequestClient`` interface type.
 Once registered, a controller can use the client via a constructor dependency.

 .. sourcecode:: csharp